alykoshin/require-dir-all/README.md

 var modules = require('require-dir-all')(['dir1', dir2]);
 ```

-Variable `modules` will be array of objects with module's exports, equivalent to:
+Resulting variable `modules` will be array of objects with module's exports, equivalent to:

 ```js
 modules = [